byu-cpe/ComputingBootCamp/website/_selfpaced/24_vitis_hls.md

 <img src = "{% link images/HLS/directivesWindow.PNG %}" width="800">

 If you create a pragma and a directive for the same command, you would see it twice in the Directives window.
 Don't do this.
-Choose one or the other and check your window for dupicates.
+Choose one or the other and check your window for duplicates.

 ## Synthesize